DanyaPe/rsschool-cv/README.md

-# This branch create to tsk "BasicJS"
+# This branch create to task "BasicJS"

 ⚠️ DO NOT SUBMIT PULL REQUESTS TO THIS REPO ⚠️